Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs: The 7D SymTFT

 implying that, $\forall \ F\in\ Sp(2g, \mathbb{Z}_{_{p}})$, there is a codimension-1 defect implementing the symmetry associated to $F$ in the bulk 5D TQFT.
 Such defect is invertible, and therefore its fusion rules simply read

-where ${\cal A}$ corresponds to the condensed algebra implementing the gauging.
-Notice that the defect \eqref{eq:conddef} is equivalent to the one arising from gauging by algebraic condensation in a topological order, as explained in section \ref{sec:FMT} and depicted in figure \ref{fig:codensationTJF}.
-The crucial meaning of equation \eqref{eq:identity} is the fact that, gauging-by-condensation is effectively acting as a redefinition of the identity from the mother theory to the gauged one.
-In particular, the last equality claims that the condensed algebra in the mother theory is projected to the identity of the gauged theory.
+where ${\cal A}$ corresponds to the gauged algebra implementing the gauging.
+Notice that the defect \eqref{eq:conddef} is equivalent to the one arising from gauging by algebraic gauging in a topological order, as explained in section \ref{sec:FMT} and depicted in figure \ref{fig:codensationTJF}.
+The crucial meaning of equation \eqref{eq:identity} is the fact that, gauging-by-gauging is effectively acting as a redefinition of the identity from the mother theory to the gauged one.
+In particular, the last equality claims that the gauged algebra in the mother theory is projected to the identity of the gauged theory.
 Pictorially, this corresponds to the configuration on the LHS of \ref{fig:newidentity}.

-Condensation defects associated to $F$, can in turn give rise to $|F|$-ality defects in the boundary 4D gauge theory.
-Such defects can be constructed from \eqref{eq:conddef} by admitting Dirichlet boundary conditions for the condensate, allowing them to terminate in the bulk, \cite{Kaidi:2022cpf, Teo:2015xla, Barkeshli:2014cna}.
+Gauging defects associated to $F$, can in turn give rise to $|F|$-ality defects in the boundary 4D gauge theory.
+Such defects can be constructed from \eqref{eq:conddef} by admitting Dirichlet boundary conditions for the gauged defects, allowing them to terminate in the bulk, \cite{Kaidi:2022cpf, Teo:2015xla, Barkeshli:2014cna}.
 Practically, this corresponds to a non-genuine 3D-manifold attached to a 4D manifold, which, combined together, give rise to a \emph{twist defect}, $T_{_{F}}({\cal M}_{_{3}}, {\cal M}_{_{4}})$, whose expression is obtained from \eqref{eq:conddef} once rewritten in terms of relative cohomology.
-From the perspective of the gauging-by-condensation procedure, this amounts to cconsidering simulatneous condensation of two different subalgebras within the condensable subalgebra of the mother theory.
-In terms of its SymTFT characterisation, this would correspond to the condensation defect effectively ending in the bulk SymTFT as shown in the middle of figure \ref{fig:newidentity}.
+From the perspective of the gauging-by-gauging procedure, this amounts to considering simulatneous gauging of two different subalgebras within the gaugeable subalgebra of the mother theory.
+In terms of its SymTFT characterisation, this would correspond to the gauging defect effectively ending in the bulk SymTFT as shown in the middle of figure \ref{fig:newidentity}.
 Equivalently, this is equivalent to describing a relative field theory with two boundary conditions interpolated by a topological defect.